 Sandstone bluffs overlook the Illinois River, which make for a scenic paddle adjacent to Buffalo Rock State Park.

-Stroll through Washington Square Park, where statues of Abraham Lincoln and Stephen Douglas recall their first senatorial debate, held at the park in 1858.
+Back in Ottawa, stroll through Washington Square Park, where statues of Abraham Lincoln and Stephen Douglas recall their first senatorial debate, held at the park in 1858.

 Across from Washington Square Park, the Reddick Mansion offers a glimpse of 1800s-style luxury living, including a sofa that Lincoln reportedly used.